isomerpages/enterprisesg-switch/_flagship/Visitor Information/In Person Access.md

 ![Access the QR Code from the SWITCH Platform](/images/flagship%20event%20banner.png)

 **Steps:**
-1. Log on to the [SWITCH Platform](https://community.switchsg.org/login)
+1. Log on to the SWITCH Platform at [community.switchsg.org](https://community.switchsg.org/login)
 2. Click on your profile icon in the top right
 3. Access your QR code